saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 # Video 2:  Time-variation in portfolio performance

-The functions We are now experts in compute the average return and volatility over

-The sample average and the variance of the past returns gives us a picture of how the return and risk has been in the past.
+The sample average and the standard deviation of the past returns gives us a picture of how the return and volatility have been on averagein the past.
 It averages out periods of booms and busts in the asset prices, as well as periods of high and low volatility.
+The fact that this performance is not constant over time, but time-varying is crucial for the investor.

-When investing we care about the risk and  return in the future, and just like the econonomic activity, the asset return and volatility evolves through cycles.
+When investing today, the investor cares about the risk and  return over her investment period.
+Then the average return and risk is irrelevant, what matters is the prediction of future return and risk.
+This implies giving more weights to the more recent observations than the distant observations.

 ***

-There are the

-and the sample the squared centered returns te
-When investing

-Time-variation in the return distribution.
-Not all information is equally predicitve. discuss  of time-variation in average return and volatility.
-Use of rolling window analysis to visualize this.

-The first important insight is that to evaluate portfolio performance, we are studying past performance.
-But not all past data is useful as a predictor of future performance.
-The key question in deciding on which data to use is the question of stationarity: will the past data on that variable be repeated in the future?

-The emphasis will be on those measures that are predictive of of future performance

-Many investors mistakenly base the success of their portfolios on returns alone.
-Few consider the risk that they took to achieve those returns.
-Since the 1960s, investors have known how to quantify and measure risk with the variability of returns, but no single measure actually looked at both risk and return together.

-# Video 1:  Evaluating portfolio performance is an estimation problem
+The practioner approach of doing so is by the use of rolling estimation samples.

+***

+# Video 3: Downside risk; skewness, kurtosis and value-at-risk

 Don't forget: the return that we observed is only one of the possible outcomes.
 We could have had a higher of lower return, just by chance.
 This is also the reason why sellers of investment products always put the warning that "past performance is not a predictor of future results".